Indianapolis Employment Lawyers

 If you believe your rights at work are being violated by an employer or coworker, do the following:

-- Document Everything – Take notes during meetings that could be used as contemporaneous record evidence, and journal events or communications that relate to the mistreatment.
+- Document Everything – Take notes during meetings that could be used as evidence.
+Journal events or communications that relate to the mistreatment.
 While you may feel compelled to record audio, video, or take photos, you should be cautious of your employer’s policies.

 - Make a Formal Complaint – Make your complaint about how you’re being treated clearly known.
-It’s best to do so in writing and specifically state that you feel the treatment is unlawful discrimination or retaliation .
+It’s best to do so in writing and specifically state that you feel the treatment is unlawful discrimination or retaliation.
+You can bring a complaint to the Equal Employment Opportunity Commission (EEOC).

-- Save All Documentation – In addition to creating new records, collect and protect existing documents including emails, recordings, text messages, phone logs, etc. that may be relevant to how you feel you are being mistreated at work, but you should again be mindful of your employer’s policies.
+- Save All Documentation – In addition to creating new records, collect and protect existing documents.
+These can include emails, recordings, text messages, phone logs, etc. that may be relevant to your mistreatment at work.
+You should again be mindful of your employer’s policies.

-- Don’t Quit Your Job – Taking legal action against your employer doesn’t mean you have to quit your job, and quitting your job might be bad for your case.
+- Don’t Quit Your Job – Taking legal action against your employer does not mean you have to quit your job.
+Quitting your job might also make your case harder to fight in court.

 Cleveland Lehner Cassidy Can Help Protect Your Workplace Rights

 If you believe your rights as a worker have been violated, you should reach out to a lawyer for help.
 At Cleveland Lehner Cassidy, we can add clarity to your situation.
-Our employment attorneys in Indianapolis can help you understand your rights and how to hold your employer liable for violating them.
+Our employment attorneys in Indianapolis have years of experience representing employees in these disputes.
+We can help you understand your rights and how to hold your employer liable for violating them.

 You don't have to struggle with employment legal issues alone.
 For a free initial consultation, contact Cleveland Lehner Cassidy online.